josephjohnjj/openmp_programming/README.md

 ![](figs/shared_mem.png)

+In a shared memory architecture the the CPUs are grouped into NUMA regions.
+Each NUMA region will have a differennt affinity towards different segments of the memory and each NUMA region can have multiple CPUs.
+In the figure given above there and two NUMA regions with one CPU per NUMA region.

 ## OpenMP

 The OpenMP Application Program Interface (API) is a portable, scalable model that gives shared-memory parallel programmers a simple and flexible interface for developing parallel applications.
 The OpenMP standard supports multi-platform shared-memory parallel programming in C/C++ and Fortran.
 It is jointly defined by a group of major computer hardware and software vendors and major parallel computing user facilities.
 For more information, see the [OpenMP website](http://www.openmp.org).